aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 - The LLMs or MLMs to enable (we support all models provided by Bedrock along with SageMaker hosted Idefics, FalconLite, Mistral and more to come)
 - Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra..) embeddings selection and more to come.
+- Private Chatbot: Limit accessibility to website and backend to VPC.

 When done, answer `Y` to create a new configuration.